-In the more than 20 years since that first delivery, NetApp has gone on to power some of the world’s most notable businesses, universities and scientific achievements — helping organisations worldwide manage and store their data.
+In the more than 20 years since that first shipment, NetApp has gone on to power some of the world’s most notable businesses, universities, and scientific achievements — helping organizations worldwide manage and store their data.
 The angle that keeps this high-tech company on top is its ability to deliver innovation that positions its customers ahead of the curve.
-At the centre of this customer-focused strategy is a solid foundation of digital technology.
+At the center of this customer-focused strategy is a solid foundation of digital technology.

 For standout, high-tech businesses today, being strategic and forward-thinking with digital initiatives is mission critical.
-Eighty-nine per cent of companies expect to compete on customer experience in 2017 and 81 per cent said digital helped them to improve their customer experiences.
+Eighty-nine percent of companies expect to compete on customer experience in 2017, and 81 percent said digital helped them improve their customer experiences.
 Yet, pressures from disruptive technologies and competitors who’re looking to out-innovate are fierce, causing tech brands to become reactive instead of proactive — and, thereby, causing them to become followers instead of industry leaders.

 NetApp Prepares for the Future — The Experience Era.

 Like many brands that are interested in maturing their digital strategies, NetApp first decided to get a sense of its current digital environment before taking next steps.
 By working with Adobe Professional Services, NetApp discovered it wasn’t as far along as it thought with regard to having the right assets in place.
 Rather than start from scratch, NetApp chose to realign its resources to build a better digital foundation with capabilities that could grow and be integrated as digital programs matured.